ciarangriffin93/Hangman-game/README.md

 * If the letter is not in the word, the hangman will draw one body part for each incorrect guess: head, body, arm, and leg.
 ---

+## User Stories

+* As a user, I want to start a new game so that I can begin playing Hangman from scratch.

+* As a user, I want the hangman game to be more user-friendly.

+* As a user, I want to visit hangman game to learn more.

+* As a user, I want the option to play again after completing or lose a game that I can continue enjoying the Hangman experience.

 ## Features

 * The game show.